slott56/slott56.github.io/Pelican/content/blog/2025/06/2025-06-21-coping_with_complexity.rst

 -   Then, I draw some UML class diagrams to capture the new design.

-Attempting to capture the class models make it clear how complicated the picture where.
+Attempting to capture the class models made it clear how complicated the picture where.
 To cope with the complicated diagrams, I started writing an explanation for my future self to understand them.

     Complexity is hard to explain, and that makes it bad.